vkaelin/YouTogether/README.md

 **Tests**

 The system tests were literally a pain.
 At first, the i18n params locale was not included so I had to give a hash to every path helpers.
 Secondly, if I put the "fonts" folder as a sibling to "images" folder, the tests activated an error message (can't find the fonts).
-Even with the line: "config.assets.paths << Rails.root.join("app", "assets", "fonts")" in my application.rb file.
-To make it works, I had to put the fonts folder inside the images folder again and uses relatives paths.
+Thanks to Neill who explained to me how to reset the cache to make it works!

 **Deploying to production**